Interlibrary loan is available to Indiana University Bloomington faculty, students, and staff.

 Photocopied/scanned material, such as a journal article or a book chapter, can be viewed and downloaded via the Document Delivery Request system.
 We will notify you via email, and then, you can log in to your account and find your materials under "View/download electronically received articles."

 The loan period for borrowed material is set by the lending library and is indicated on a date due slip in the book.
-Users can renew ILL books sometimes, if the lending library allows it, and not all items are renewable.
+Users can renew ILL books if the lending library allows it, but not all items are renewable.
 To renew ILL items, log in to the Document Delivery Services website and navigate to “View/renew checked out items.”

 You should be particularly careful to honor due dates on ILL materials so that we can maintain good relationships with lending libraries.